 Whether you’ve bought a notebook for your new job or a daily planner as a present for a friend, we wrap all our stationery as if it's a treasured gift.
 Our journals, notebooks and planners will be delivered to your door in beautiful packaging that makes it feel extra special.
 Printed with the Papier logo, the paper wrapping feels as good as it looks, and is simply too wonderful to waste.
 We’ve gathered some of our favourite ways to reuse our paper wrapping, so you can add a little Papier joy to other areas of your life.
-Whether you’re lining your drawers or wrapping gifts, repurposing your book wrap is one way to recycle the paper and do a little bit of good for the planet.
+Whether you’re lining your drawers or wrapping presents, repurposing your book wrap is one way to recycle the paper and do a little bit of good for the planet.

 Little notes of joy